Chair’s Action

 Chair’s Action in Academies

 In academies there is no automatic right to use chair’s action and there is no mention of it in the current DfE model articles of association (June 2021).
-However, academy trusts can choose to add this power if they wish, so check if your trust has allowed it for your chair of trustees.

 The law firm Browne Jacobson produce draft wording that academy trusts can use to introduce this power and I’ve quoted this wording below.